Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Bi-level Model of fleet Operator and Customers

 \subsection{Bi-level Model of Operator and Customers}

-Considering the coupling between operator problem and customer problem which can be modeled as the hierarchical decision process, thus, bi-level optimization framework is employed to characterize the vehicle routing problem with flexible time window.
-With the customers model and fleet operator model formulated in above subsection, bi-level vehicle routing problem (BVRP) is formulated as follows,

-where the customers problems are constraints to the upper level operator problem, such that, the only members that are considered feasible are the lower level optimal and must also satisfy the upper level constraints.
+Considering the interaction between the fleet operator and customers, a bi-level optimization framework is employed to characterize the cooperative vehicle routing problem with flexible time window.
+With the mathematical formulation of customers model and fleet operator model in above subsections, the bi-level vehicle routing problem (BVRP) is formulated as follows, \begin{problem}[BVRP] \end{problem} where the customers problems are constraints to the upper level operator problem, such that, the only members that are considered feasible must be both lower level optimal and satisfy upper level constraints.